 PURPOSE OF PROGRAM

 The primary purpose of the cosmetology program at PIRCTC is to train students in the fundamental practical skills, safety and sanitation procedures, and desirable professional work habits and attitudes necessary to continue with their studies after graduation from high school at an accredited private cosmetology school.
 Through study of core cosmetology theory and hands-on application, PIRCTC students will have the necessary foundation to create a successful transition to a post-secondary cosmetology program.
-All PIRCTC students have the potential to achieve approximately 689 clock hours of the necessary 1500 hours required to be able to sit for their state cosmetology licensing exam, should they participate in both Cosmetology I and II.
+All PIRCTC students have the potential to achieve clock hours towards the 1500 hours required to be able to sit for their state cosmetology licensing exam.

 Today, the professional salon industry continues to offer exciting and rewarding careers to qualified job seekers as hair designers, nail technicians, estheticians, and the like.